 Please thank Councilor Ken Sanchez for offering the amendments and also thank Councilors Brad Winter, Trudy Jones, Don Harris and Cynthia Borrego for voting in the affirmative on the amendment.
-Click here to send a thank you message to the city council for including considerations for restaurants in the plastic ban.

 The NMRA worked hard to get this outcome.
 We met with city councilors and key community leaders including the Executive Director of the New Mexico Recycling Coalition.
 We have talked with many local restaurants and leading restaurant suppliers.
 And we contacted the City of Santa Fe regarding their current green ordinance.